-Make sure the posters and leaflet gives contact details for someone who is going to be available most of the time, and will be enthusiastic and welcoming.
+Make sure the posters and leaflets give contact details for someone who is going to be available most of the time and will be enthusiastic and welcoming.
 If your club has a website it is essential to quote its address clearly, wherever and whenever you can.
 If the person reading the poster takes in no other detail than the website address then you have succeeded.

 Don't forget to make sure all your local directories have an entry for your club, and that it is listed in the most appropriate category.

 Many local borough councils periodically publish "What's On" magazines.
 These will usually have a section listing sports clubs, and entries generally cost nothing.

 How to Handle Enquiries